Urgent action is needed to tackle impact of early childhood schistosomiasis on education

 ECD provides the building blocks for educational achievement, economic productivity, responsible citizenship, lifelong health, strong communities, and successful parenting of the next generation.

-The study funded by the UK National Institutes of Health Research and the British Academy, assessed ECD in rural Zimbabwean children aged 6–72 months in terms of physical development (Eye and Hand Coordination, and Gross motor), Personal-Social-Emotional development, Language and Communication development, and Foundations of Learning development (memory and cognition).
+The work was funded by the UK National Institutes of Health Research and the British Academy.
+It assessed ECD in rural Zimbabwean children aged 6–72 months in terms of physical development (Eye and Hand Coordination, and Gross motor), Personal-Social-Emotional development, Language and Communication development, and Foundations of Learning development (memory and cognition).

-The study shows that children with bilharzia score poorly for foundations for learning which represents critical psychometric measures (motivation, aptitude and knowledge), cognitive skills for learning, executive function, ways of thinking, problem solving, organizing and information planning, and analytic thought and memory.
+The findings demonstrate that children with bilharzia score poorly for foundations for learning which represents critical psychometric measures (motivation, aptitude and knowledge), cognitive skills for learning, executive function, ways of thinking, problem solving, organizing and information planning, and analytic thought and memory.

 However children without bilharzia are within or well above the expected scores for their age group for all the development measures.

 This means that from an early age bilharzia-infected children are disadvantaged in terms of educational attainment.
 This will impact on their economic productivity perpetuating a cycle of poverty.